 This is the amount of deviation that is allowed from the calculated roughing toolpath.
 The roughing toolpath is the programmed part minus the finish cut amount minus the cut tolerance.
 A larger tolerance allows the ProtoTRAK RMX control to calculate the tool path faster, but with the possibility of having larger scallops that would be cleaned up automatically with the Semi-Finish pass.
 Lowering this value will increase the time to calculate the tool path but also may allow a tool to fit into tighter areas and allow the rough tool to remove more material before the REST tool comes in to finish the remaining material.
-Depending on the shape and complexity of the part, the rough cut dimension could vary from the programmed dimension minus the finish cut amount to the programmed dimension minus the finish cut amount minus 2 times the cut tolerance.
-You are guaranteed that the rough cut will never enter the finish cut material.
+Depending on the shape and complexity of the part, the rough cut dimension could vary from the programmed dimension minus the finish cut amount to the programmed dimension minus the finish cut amount to the rough cut will never enter the finish cut material.